 Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Online Pension Verification Allow members to request and print pension verification and amount-in-fund letters through the My LACERA member portal.
 FY 2017-18 SY BE, CO, MS Current Update Completed.
 In ad the ability to gene added to allow M Center. erate amo unt-in-fund let tters.
 Addition al functionality is being Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Online Form: Service Credit Purchase Allow members to submit a request to purchase service credit online through the My LACERA member portal.
-FY 2018-19 SY BE, CO, MS Current Update Completed: This LACERA included requests to purch d a new P urchases pag e that allows , Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Online Form: Disability Application Allow members to securely submit a disability application online through the My LACERA member portal.
-FY 2018-19 SY BE, CO, DR Current Update Substantial work has been completed and a beta version is not phase.
-We expect to begin UAT by the end of FY 2021-2022 working on developing a training and rollout plan to prepare s members file their applications and to create a coordinated conformembers. am is also elp
+FY 2018-19 SY BE, CO, MS Current Update Completed: This LACERA included requests to purch d a new P urchases pag e that allows Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Online Form: Disability Application Allow members to securely submit a disability application online through the My LACERA Online Form: Disability Application Allow members to s member portal. securely su idmit a disadilit e My LACERA Online Form: Disability Application SY BE, CO, DR My LACER#

-Reduce Complexity of Our Organization >>> LACERA.com: Member Portal (Continued)
+• Reduce Complexity of Our Organization >>> LACERA.com: Member Portal

 Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Online Form: Retirement Election Allow members to securely submit a retirement election online through the My LACERA member portal.
-FY 2019-20 SY BE, LS, MS Current Update Significant progression which will serve a application and e suspension of inreopen the MSC. as the tem lection has person ap plate for an o s been postp nline election oned due to C form.
-Testing o of the revised he temporary
+FY 2019-20 SY BE, LS, MS Current Update which will serve a application and e as the tem lection has person ap plate for an o s been postp which will serve as the template for an online election form.
+Testing of the revised application and election has been postponed due to COVID-19 and the temporary suspension of in-person appointments.
+We will re-evaluate the timetable once we